boazbk/tcs/lec_08_uncomputability.md

-One of the most significant results we showed for Boolean circuits (or equivalently, straight-line programs) is the notion of _universality_: there is a single circuit/program that can evaluate all other circuits/programs.
+One of the most significant results we showed for Boolean circuits (or equivalently, straight-line programs) is the notion of _universality_: there is a single circuit that can evaluate all other circuits.
 However, this result came with a significant caveat.
-To evaluate a circuit of $s$ gates, the universal circuit needed to use a larger number of gates.
+To evaluate a circuit of $s$ gates, the universal circuit needed to use a number of gates _larger_ than $s$.
-Equivalently, the function that evaluates a given NAND-CIRC program of $s$ lines on a given input requires more than $s$ lines to compute.

 It turns out that uniform models such as Turing machines or NAND-TM programs allow us to "break out of this cycle" and obtain a truly _universal Turing machine_  $U$ that can evaluate all other machines, including machines that are more complex (e.g., more states)  than $U$ itself.
 (Similarly, there is a _Universal NAND-TM program_ $U'$  that can evaluate all NAND-TM programs, including programs that have more lines than $U'$.)